genesisneo/project-hermes/README.md

 ## Before pushing:

 Check your `default.html` and `index.html` before you commit them to LPP repo.
 Make sure that the text are linked to the LPP database.
-You can use `UpgradeYourself/TR/_300/` as reference.
+You can use `UpgradeYourself/TR/_300/` or `KeyToHappiness/TR/_300/` as reference.
 If subscription flow exist on `SubscriptionState` folder on LPP repo, you don't need to include or copy `default.html` file anymore.

 ---